KarMiles/campervan-adventures/README.md

 This rollout concentrates on features bringing maximum value to the owner and the user.
 Those have been identified as features 1 through to 4.

 Feature No. 6 enabling visitors to rent vehicles online finds itself outside the initial rollout due to necessity of employing technologies not included in the project.

+3. Structure

+The information is prioritised in the following order:
+*	Presentation of the holidays in a campervan
+*	Company offer
+*	Contact section
+*	Possibility to sign up for the newsletter
+*	Further inspiration and support.

+Webpage has three main semantic sections:

+*	**Navigation bar** at the top of the page is conveniently available to the user at all times and contains links to: Home page, Our Campervans and Contact Us which show in the main section.
+*	**Main section in the middle**

+    *	Landing / Home page - contains an image sending the user a clear message about the subject of the website and text with concise presentation of the value the company provides to their customers.
+The theme both on image and text is wonderful holidays in a campervan.

+    *	Our Campervans - shows a short presentation of available campervans with photographs and description of each vehicle.
+This enables visitor to get the feeling which campervan they would be most comfortable in.
+    *	Contact Me - provides address of the company, telephone number, email address and a possibility to sign up for a newsletter.
+*	**Footer** with links to company’s social media at the bottom of every page.
+Links in the footer open in separate browser windows.